 Will my insurance cover the cost of bonding?

 The majority of insurance companies will not cover dental bonding as they consider it cosmetic.
 However, it doesn't hurt to call your insurance company to ask if they have coverage for cosmetic dental work.
 You can also refer to your insurance booklet you were provided to check for cosmetic coverage.

 Insurance coverage varies greatly for each individual policy.
 To find out what percentage may be covered by your insurance plan, refer to the information provided to you when you enrolled, or call the 1-800 number on the back of your card to ask a representative.
 If you need help obtaining this information, a Dental Health Associates front desk staff member would be happy to help you.
 If you are a DHA patient, our financial coordinators will help you obtain an estimate of coverage if requested.

-Qualified, DHA dentists in Sun Prairie, Middleton, Fitchburg, and other Dane County locations are equipped to handle your cosmetic dental needs.
-To schedule an appointment, please call the offices or fill out our online appointment request form.
+Qualified, DHA dentists perform affordable dental bonding in Sun Prairie, Middleton, and Fitchburg for Dane County residents looking for the best dental care.
+Our professionals are equipped to handle your cosmetic dental needs.